 How to Add Text Over an Image in Elementor

-Adding text over an image in Elementor is one of the most common design tasks: hero banners, call-to-action sections, and product feature images all rely on it.
-There are three ways to do this in Elementor, and the right one depends on your layout.
-This guide covers all of them.
+Adding text over an image in Elementor is one of the most frequent design tasks: hero banners, call-to-action sections, and product feature blocks all rely on it.
+Elementor gives you three ways to do it, and the right method depends on whether you are working with a section background, an inline image widget, or a repeating card layout.

 * This button will show the rest of the post and open up an offer from a vendor